 Noise reduction window inserts are useful because when they are not required, you can simply plug them in and remove them.
 You can use this soundproof matting and acoustic foam for smaller windows to make the window plug.

 It’s easy to make the plugs.
 Simply cut the foam material about 1 inch above the window.
 This will allow you to move the foam into the frame to fit snugly.
 You will first have to measure the size of your window when you make a soundproof window insert.

 A-frame may not be required for smaller windows as the foam will stick easily into the window without popping out.
 But it is easier to use a frame irrespective of the size of your windows.

-These are the methods homeowners can use to make soundproofing doors and windows.
+These are the methods homeowners can use to make doors and windows soundproof.
 In addition to these methods, double glazing glasses are also a soundproofing solution for doors and windows.
-People in Melbourne can install double glazed windows Melbourne in their homes to prevent the entry of external noises.
+People can install double glazed windows in their homes to prevent the entry of external noises.
 Using the methods in this post can help homeowners to soundproof doors and windows in their houses.